-It is recommended that the craft be taken to an authorized Sea-Doo dealer for proper storage but the following operations can be performed by you with a minimum of tools.
+It is recommended that the craft be taken to an authorized SEA-DOO sport boat dealer for proper storage but the following operations can be performed by you with a minimum of tools.

 CAUTION: Do not run the engine during the storage period.